camoverride/camoverride.github.io/_posts/2016-11-20-population-projections.md

 {% include map1.html %}

 Population growth can also be considered in relation to other countries.
 Any country with a population that grows more than 145% between 2020 and 2100 will constitute a greater share of the human race than it did in 2020.
-The pie chart below[^3] shows how each region's share of the total human population will change over the next eighty years (population is measured in billions).
+The pie charts below[^3] shows how each region's share of the total human population will change over the next eighty years (population is measured in billions).

 <!--more-->